aainaj/books-review/refactoring-improving-the-design-of-existing-code.md

 * Chapter 4 focues on building tests.
 Refactoring requires tests.
 If you want to refactor, you have to write tests.

 * Author introduce catalogue of refactoring from Chapter 5 and Chapter 6.
+In chapter 6 he shows use cases of extract function, inline function, extract variable, inline varaible, encapsulating variable, introduce parameter object if you are passing many parameters to function.

+* Chapter 7 starts with encapsulation.
+Even it says primitive data values can be encapsulated with Replace Primitive with Object.

+* Chapter 8 focuses on Moving features.
+It could include move function, move field.

+* Chapter 9 focuses on organizing data.
+Split variable - Any variable with more than one responsibility should be replaced with multiple variables, one for each responsibility.

+* Chapter 10 focuses on Simplifying Conditional Logic.
+Consolidate conditional expression - Sequences combine with or, nested if statements combine with and.
+Nested conditional statements should be replaced with guard clauses.

+* In last 2 chapters, he focuses on refactoring apis and dealing with inheritance.
+If a method returns a value but also has side effects, separate the query from the modifier.
+Suggests various ways to perform refactoring like replace query with parameter, replace constructor with factory function,

 ### Conclusion:
 This book gives a lot of ideas to refactor code.
+Follow boy scoutt approach if you don't have bandwidth to refactror entire class.